SAP-samples/cloud-cap-samples/README.md

 ### Serve `npm`

-We've simple npm registry mock included which allows you to do an `npm install @capire/<package>` anywhere locally.
+We've included a simple npm registry mock which allows you to do an `npm install @capire/<package>` locally.
 Use it as follows:

 1. Start the @capire registry:
 ```sh